CHEAT SHEET for PlanSocial (formerly PTAsocial) Community Managers

 Posting a message with "Post & email community" will email all members your message, with a link back to the page you posted from.

-Private group conversations (envelope icon, top right) can be composed to one or more individuals.
+Private conversations can be created with multiple people (envelope icon, top right) can be composed to one or more individuals.
 Those conversations are only visible to those participating.

 Clicking on any person's name will let you send them a one-to-one private message, however if a user has opted out of private messaging, you will not be able to do so, nor will their name be found in the private conversations recipients list.